Distinguished Native Eagle Passan Manuel Escontrias Passes Away at Age 79

 Also surviving him are his great aunt, Maria del Refugia (Cookie) Fernandez and numerous nieces and nephews and great nieces and nephews.

-Escontrias is preceded in death by his wife of 55 years, Mary Garza Escontrias; great grandson, Christian Escamilla; his parents, Francisco Escontrias and Consuelo Villarreal de Escontrias; and step-brothers, Gerardo Escontrias, Jesus Escontrias, and Simon Escontrias.
+Escontrias is preceded in death by his wife of 55 years, Mary Garza Escontrias; great grandson, Christian Escamilla; his parents, Francisco Escontrias and Consuelo Villarreal de Escontrias; and step-brothers, Gerardo Escontrias, Jesus Escontrias, and Simon Escontrias; and step-sister, Anita Escontrias Ramos.

 Born into a humble and industrious family in Eagle Pass, Escontrias distinguished himself early in his academic and athletic pursuits within the Eagle Pass Independent School District.
 He graduated as Salutatorian of the Eagle Pass High School Class of 1964 and was selected as Mr. Eagle Pass High School by his teachers and student peers in 1964.
 While at Eagle Pass High School, Escontrias played varsity football and baseball, excelling in both sports.
 As a tight end on the mighty Eagles football team, he was selected as an Honorable Mention All-District Player.
 His strength was in baseball where he was an outstanding catcher, outfielder, and slugger on the Eagles varsity baseball team, earning all District honors.
 He was awarded an athletic baseball scholarship to attend Odessa College in Odessa, Texas following his graduation from high school, where he played one season before sustaining an injury that caused him to transfer to Texas A & M University to focus on his academic studies in Mechanical Engineering.